-Paid user acquisition on Facebook is not a piece of cake.
-Many advertisers think that all they need is some budget and a few images and the game is on.
+Paid user acquisition on the Facebook ads library is not a piece of cake.
+Many advertisers think that all they need is some budget and a few images, and the game is on.
 Nothing is more wrong than that thought.

 User acquisition on paid social is a complex balance of elements.